michaelbironneau/rnn-punctuation/README.md

 find data/*.txt | sort -R | tail -250 | xargs python3 model/model.py train
 ```

+I have not implemented early stopping so unfortunately that process is manual at the moment.
+However, you will see the training and validation losses displayed at the end of each iteration.

 ### Testing a model on a given input file

 To test the model with an input file not containing any punctuation, run